abcnews/scrollyteller/README.md

 The `Scrollyteller` can also takes a `panelClassName` prop which it will pass to each panel component for customising the look.

 To completely customise how panels are rendered you can pass in `panelComponent`.
-This should be a React class component (not a stateless component) and must call `props.reference(<DOMNode>)` with a valid DOM node (usually the base ref of a given panel).
-This is needed for detecting marker scroll positions when navigating the scrollyteller.
+The main requirement for this component is that it calls `props.reference` with a ref to its outermost wrapper.

 ```tsx
 import * as React from 'react';